 The most important treatment goal for diabetes-related gastroparesis is to manage your blood glucose levels as well as possible.
 Treatments include insulin, oral medications, changes in what and when you eat, and, in severe cases, feeding tubes and intravenous feeding.

 If you have gastroparesis, your food is being absorbed more slowly and at unpredictable times.
-To better manage blood glucose, you may need to try the following:
+To better manage blood glucose, many people work with their doctor and/or diabetes educator and dietitian to come up with a plan that may involve:

-- Take your insulin after you eat instead of before
+- Taking your insulin after you eat instead of before you eat

 Several drugs are used to treat gastroparesis.
 Your doctor may try different drugs or combinations of drugs to find the most effective treatment.